Potato (band)

 Potato (โปเตโต้) is a Thai rock band founded in 2001.
-The band currently has 5 members including lead vocalist Patchai Pukdesusook, guitarist Teekatas Taviarayakul, bassist Piyawat Anukul, drummer Kan Uamsupan, and keyboardist Kiattiyos Malathong.
-It has released 8 studio albums, one extended play, and several compilation albums.
-It is considered one of the most successful Thai rock bands.
+They released their first album the same year and are known for their versatile music style and lyrics.
+The band currently has five members including lead vocalist Patchai Pukdesusook, guitarist Teekatas Taviarayakul, bassist Piyawat Anukul, drummer Kan Uamsupan, and keyboardist Kiattiyos Malathong.
+They've released 8 studio albums, one extended play, and several compilation albums and is considered one of the most successful Thai rock bands.

 History

 Potato was formed by Peechanit Oan-Aari (Pee), Nantakrai Cham-Jaiharn (Note), Oranuch Tangdechavut (Nuch), and Suwatin Watthanawitukun (Bom).
-Potato's original vocalist was Peechanit Oan-Aari (Pee), but he died on 3 October 2002.
-This led to the band's dissolution, but Potato reunited in 2003.
-Since 2008, Potato has a new drummer named Kan Uamsupan (Kan) instead of Suwatin Watthanawitukun (Bom), who left the group after recording the "Sense" album.
+Potato's original vocalist was Peechanit Oan-Aari (Pee), but he died on 3 October 2002, leading to the band's dissolution.
+However, the band reunited in 2003.
+In 2008, Potato announced a new drummer named Kan Uamsupan (Kan), replacing Suwatin Watthanawitukun (Bom), who left the group after recording the "Sense" album.
 He still makes occasional appearances with the band.
 Potato's lineup then included Patchai "Pup" Pukdesusook (vocals), Piyawat "Ohm" Anukul (bass), and Kan Uamsupan (drums).
 The band's last guitarist, Rattanapon "Win" Keng-Rean, left Potato in 2010 and a number of guitarists from other bands have substituted for him since.
-In 2013, Teekatas "Hang" Taviarayakul joined the band as its latest guitarist.
+In 2013, Teekatas "Hang" Taviarayakul joined the band as the group's latest guitarist.